jamasoftware-ps/py-jama-rest-client/README.md

 - GET all children of an item
 - GET all synced items
 - GET synced item sync status
+- GET Locked state of an item
 - DELETE an Item by ID
 - PATCH an Item
 - POST an item to a project
 - POST item attachment
 - POST a tag to an item
 - PUT an item
+- PUT item lock

 ##### Relationship Types
 - GET all relationship types